awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirror-cloudwatch.md

-# Monitoring Mirrored Traffic Using Amazon CloudWatch<a name="traffic-mirror-cloudwatch"></a>
+# Monitoring mirrored traffic using Amazon CloudWatch<a name="traffic-mirror-cloudwatch"></a>

-You can monitor your mirrored traffic using Amazon CloudWatch, which collects information from your a network interface that is part of a traffic mirror session, and creates readable, near real\-time metrics\.
+You can monitor your mirrored traffic using Amazon CloudWatch, which collects information from your network interface that is part of a traffic mirror session, and creates readable, near real\-time metrics\.
 You can use this information to monitor and troubleshoot Traffic Mirroring\.

 For more information about Amazon CloudWatch, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.
+For more information about EC2 instance metrics, see [List the Available CloudWatch Metrics for Your Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html) in *Amazon EC2 User Guide for Linux Instances*\.
 For more information about pricing, see [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing)\.

-## Traffic Mirroring Metrics and Dimensions<a name="metrics-dimensions-traffic-mirror"></a>
+## Traffic Mirroring metrics and dimensions<a name="metrics-dimensions-traffic-mirror"></a>

 The following metrics are available for your mirrored traffic\.